-March is Colon Cancer Awareness Month.
-Colon cancer affects more than 145,000 Americans annually, 50,000 of whom will die from the disease.
+In 2018 it is estimated there will be 50,630 colon cancer deaths.
 If you are age 50 or older or have a family history of colorectal cancer, please speak to your doctor about a colonoscopy.
 A colonoscopy is a simple outpatient procedure that can prevent colon cancer from developing.
 There are many misconceptions about colonoscopies and preparation for the procedure.
-If you want to learn the truth about colonoscopies, how they save lives and need advice on how to prepare for your colonoscopy, visit our website at www.regionalgi.com.
+If you want to learn the truth about colonoscopies, how they save lives and need advice on how to prepare for your colonoscopy, read more here.
 Here, you can read blogs from our experts and find a doctor who performs this life-saving procedure.
-Learn more at www.regionalgi.com.

 For people with localized cancer, the optimal treatment is complete surgical removal of the affected section of colon.
 If the disease has spread beyond the wall of the colon, additional treatment such as chemotherapy or radiation therapy may be necessary.